sivalabs/sivalabs-hugo/content/posts/2015/2015-12-31-jcart-shoppingcart-add-item-to-cart.md

 author: Siva
 type: post
 date: 2015-12-31T05:27:23+00:00
-url: /2015/12/jcart-shoppingcart-add-item-to-cart/
+url: /jcart-shoppingcart-add-item-to-cart/
-post_views_count:
-  - 2
 categories:
   - Java
 tags:
   - jcart

 ---
 In our HomePage/CategoryPage/ProductPage we have a button **Add To Cart** as follows:

 ```html
 <a class="add_to_cart_button" data-quantity="1"